-On February 18, 2010, NextEra made contact with Chief Gregory Peters, in regard to the Adelaide Wind Energy Centre.
-Chief Peters stated that project was not within Moravian's traditional territory, and so long as there were no impacts to the Thames River, Moravian would have no concerns.
+On February 18, 2010, NextEra made contact with Chief Gregory Peters.
+Chief Peters stated that so long as there were no impacts to the Thames River, Moravian would have no concerns.

-On June 14, 2010, NextEra contacted Chief Gregory Peters by telephone, to seek clarification on Moravian's interests in the remaining NextEra Ontario FIT projects, including Adelaide.
+On June 14, 2010, NextEra contacted Chief Gregory Peters by telephone, to seek clarification on Moravian's interests NextEra Ontario FIT projects for which they had been included on Director's Lists, including Goshen.
 Chief Peters described the Moravian Traditional Territory as being about 58,000 acres, "town line to town line" extending northward into Zone Township and most of Orford Township, south to Highway 3.
 Zone Township is south of all NextEra Ontario FIT projects.

 A written confirmation of the Moravian Traditional Territory has been requested many times, as recorded in the Chronology of Communications in Appendix H.5.
 NextEra made sure that Moravian received all requisite correspondence and notices required under Ontario Regulation 359/09, and any additional general communications from the company.
-For example, Moravian received the NextEra Community Reference Binder (which included the Adelaide draft PDR) and update, as well as the Archaeological Communiqués.
+For example, Moravian received the NextEra Community Reference Binder (which included the Goshen draft PDR) and update, as well as the Archaeological Communiqués.